The short answer is yes, you can revoke your will.

 Our team here at SJF Law Group works hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
 Our estate planning lawyers expertly guide individuals and families through the complex probate process and capably handle all aspects of the creation, administration, and settlement of estates and trusts.
 When you work with our Florida estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.

-As trusted probate and estate planning lawyers, we serve clients in the vibrant communities of Plantation, Fort Lauderdale, Boca Raton, West Palm Beach, and Miami, FL.
+Our estate attorneys serve clients in Plantation, Fort Lauderdale, Boca Raton, West Palm Beach, and Miami, FL.
 We are also pleased to offer the options of both in-person and virtual appointments throughout Florida to make our services accessible no matter where you are located.

 If you want to discuss your specific situations with one of our estate planning lawyers, do not hesitate to reach out to our law firm at 954-231-3430.
 You can also fill out our contact form.